AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the [CS2103T-F08b-3][ConnectEd].jar file and copy into an empty folder
+   1. Download the ConnectEd.jar file and copy into an empty folder

-   2. `cd` into the folder you put the jar file in and use the `java -jar [CS2103T-F08b-3][ConnectEd].jar` command OR double-click the jar file to run the application
+   2. `cd` into the folder you put the jar file in and use the `java -jar ConnectEd.jar` command OR double-click the jar file to run the application

      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.